Volunteer

 • Volunteers & Community Service

-Southern Conservation Trust relies on our valuable volunteers to help keep our parks and nature center beautiful.
-There are many exciting ways to volunteer for various projects, ranging from gardening to litter clean-up to animal enclosure maintenance to box turtle research!
-Also, if you need court-ordered or mandated community service hours, Southern Conservation Trust can help fulfill your commitments in a meaningful way!
+The Southern Conservation Trust relies on our valuable volunteers to help keep our parks and nature center beautiful.
+There are many exciting ways to volunteer for various projects, including gardening, litter clean-up, animal enclosure maintenance, box turtle research, and summer camp volunteer opportunities!
+Also, if you need court-ordered or mandated community service hours, Southern Conservation Trust can help fulfill your commitments meaningfully!

 For more information on individual volunteer opportunities and community service, email volunteer@sctlandtrust.org.